10 Data Protection Regulations You Need to Know About

 5. LGPD (Brazil)

-Key similarities between the LGPD and GDPR include data subjects’ rights (e.g. right to request access to their data as well as the right to be forgotten), the need for data protection officers, data protection impact assessments and data breach notifications.
-However there are several points such as the legal bases and mandatory breach notifications on which the LGPD goes further than the European legislation.
+Key similarities between the LGPD and GDPR include data subjects’ rights (e.g., right to request access to their data and the right to be forgotten), the need for data protection officers, data protection impact assessments, and data breach notifications.
+However, there are several points, such as the legal bases and mandatory breach notifications on which the LGPD goes further than the European legislation.

 6. PDPA (Singapore)

-Personal data in Singapore is protected under the Personal Data Protection Act (PDPA), which was adopted in 2012 came into full force in 2014.
-The PDPA applies to all private sector organisations and establishes a data protection framework that comprises various rules governing the collection, use, disclosure and care of personal data.
+Personal data in Singapore is protected under the Personal Data Protection Act (PDPA), which was adopted in 2012 and came into full force in 2014.
+The PDPA applies to all private sector organizations and establishes a data protection framework that comprises various rules governing the collection, use, and disclosure of personal data.

-It recognises both the rights of individuals to protect their personal data, and the needs of organisations to collect, use or disclose personal data for legitimate and reasonable purposes.
+It recognizes both the rights of individuals to protect their data and the needs of organizations to collect, use or disclose personal data for legitimate and reasonable purposes.

 7. PDPA (Thailand)

-Thailand’s very first consolidated law to govern data protection in the country, the Personal Data Protection Act (PDPA) has been published on May 27, 2019.
+Thailand’s first consolidated law to govern data protection in the country, the Personal Data Protection Act (PDPA), was published on May 27, 2019.
 Organizations collecting and processing personal data must ensure they are compliant with the PDPA by May 27, 2020.

 Thailand’s Government has largely drawn concepts from the GDPR, with certain modifications suitable to the national perspective.
-It did so on purpose, in order to demonstrate that Thailand has an “adequate” level of data protection to the EU.
+It did so on purpose to demonstrate that Thailand has an “adequate” level of data protection to the EU.

 8. PDPB (India)

-The national government’s ‘Srikrishna Committee’ has issued its much-awaited draft legislation for a new Personal Data Protection Bill (PDPB) on July 27, 2018.
+The national government’s ‘Srikrishna Committee’ had issued its much-awaited draft legislation for a new Personal Data Protection Bill (PDPB) on July 27, 2018.
 The intended framework proposes to regulate the processing of personal data of individuals (data principals) by government and private entities (data fiduciaries) incorporated in India and abroad.
-It also states how to collect, process and store personal data.
+It also states how to collect, process, and store personal data.

-The Bill is largely influenced by the GDPR and has adopted several principles like the right to access and correction, right to portability or the right to be forgotten; however, the individual’s rights are limited compared to the EU law.
-While the draft bill may suffer some amendments before it will be submitted to Parliament, which in turn may request further changes, it will serve as the basis for the final bill.
+The Bill is largely influenced by the GDPR and has adopted several principles like the right to access and correction, the right to portability, or the right to be forgotten; however, the individual’s rights are limited compared to the EU law.
+While the draft bill may suffer some amendments before it is submitted to Parliament, which may request further changes, it will serve as the basis for the final bill.

 9. NDB (Australia)

-Like the GDPR, the NDB Scheme is intended to allow affected individuals to take necessary action to protect their personal information, and it imposes considerable penalties on organisations for failing to comply.
+Like the GDPR, the NDB Scheme aims to allow affected individuals to take necessary action to protect their personal information, and it imposes considerable penalties on organizations for failing to comply.